 Gal who was raised on Moshav Neta'im in Central Israel now works to better the life of at risk youth, orphans and street children in Gondar Ethiopia.

 Hibste joined the Project TEN Gondar team in Feb.
 2014.
 She has an M.A. in Developmental Anthropology and seven years of experience with the Italian organization CVM in HIV/AIDS prevention and care programs.
 Hibste past experience includes managing the operation of all Yenege Tesfa's projects.
-She has good communication skills and was an interpreter for the WAHA (Women and Health Alliance International) organization in the Gondar Fistula Center.
-At Gondar University, Hibste gained experience as a research investigator in fistula,
+Hibste is a field consultant for Project TEN in Gondar, helping Project TEN to design volunteer opportunities and network with other programs in the city.
+She advises Project TEN on Ethiopian culture generally, and on the country's social-activism platforms in particular.

 The next Project TEN groups in Gondar will take place on the following dates: